zagui440s/personalCP/7-Django/2-validators-and-serializers/2-intro-model-serializers.md

 class PokemonSerializer(serializers.ModelSerializer):
     class Meta:
-        model = Pokemon # specify what model this serializer is for fields = ['id', 'name', 'level'] # specify the fields you would like this serializer to return
+        model = Pokemon # specify what model this serializer is for fields = ['id', 'name', 'level'] # specify the fields you would like this serializer to return.
+Alternatively if you would like to cover all fields at once you could use "__all__" within the fields list.
 ```

 > Lets open up the Django Python Shell and take a look at how our serializer works